MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 ```

 ### -EndpointDlpLocation
-**Note**: This parameter requires membership in the Compliance administrator or Compliance data administrator roles in Azure Active Directory.
+**Note**: This parameter requires membership in the Compliance Administrator or Compliance Data Administrator roles in Azure Active Directory.

 The EndpointDLPLocation parameter specifies the user accounts to include in the DLP policy for Endpoint DLP when they are logged on to an onboarded device.
 You identify the account by name or email address.
 You can use the value All to include all user accounts.